-A rare pepper that will bring you strong notes of citrus fruits, deep musk, with a very discreet spiciness.
-To discover for a very surprising olfactory journey
+Tangerine pepper is a rare pepper that will bring strong citrus notes, deep musk, with a very discreet spiciness.
+To be discovered for a very surprising olfactory journey.

 Origin - Plantations: Himalayan foothills - Nepal

 Packaging : 20g resealable bag - conservation of aromas.